-Feedback is fundamental to students’ progression.
+Feedback is fundamental to students’ progression and good classroom management.
 However, over the years the amount of time teachers spend on providing what they feel is sufficient and necessary feedback has escalated and as a result this is having a huge impact on their workload.
 Teachers have fallen victim to common grading myths that put emphasis on how much time should be spent on providing feedback as opposed to how teachers can reduce the time spent on marking whilst still providing effective feedback.

 Classroom teachers are reported to spend 8 hours a week on marking, which is time they can ill afford to spare when you look at just how excessive their workloads are.
 To help tackle the time drain that is marking and providing feedback, we’ve broken down the myths that schools have fallen victim to, as well as outlining some marking strategies for teachers that will show you how to make grading more effective and also how to save time marking.